Skip to content

 Likes disappeared after a rebuild

-That is expected for a full library rebuild.
+That is expected for Rebuild Library Index.
 The rebuild resets the indexed library tables, including likes.

 Thumbnail-only rebuilds do not clear likes.